GAO-XINWEI/GAO-XINWEI.github.io/_pages/about.md

   Introduces a theoretical approach that leverages regret minimization within a teacher-student framework to provide immediate training feedback and fairness comparison.
 Allowing sample efficiency while preserving optimal solution.

 - **AI Singapore: ML safety navigation algorithm for CPS system**
-  *Status: Under Review, Oct 2022 - Present*
+  *Status: Paper Accepted, Oct 2022 - Oct 2024*
-  Formulate a autonomous driving problem under the setting that is sensitive to the for safety configuration.
-This approach outperforms various baselines in terms of performance.
+  We modeled the problem of lane-keeping as a constrained optimization problem and presented a constrained RL based solution to the problem.
+The weight coefficients are adaptively learned without scenario-specific tuning and grid search.
+Empirically, we observe that our approach surpasses traditional RL-based approaches.

 - **Mechanical Engineering Project: Individual Voting for RL and Search-based Algorithm Combination in Multi-agent Pathfinding**
   *Aug 2021~Oct 2022*